mth229/mth229.github.io/index.md

 * A tutorial in `IJulia` format by Isaiah Norton is  [here](http://nbviewer.ipython.org/github/JuliaX/JuliaTutorial/blob/master/JuliaTutorial.ipynb?create=1), with the original file found [here](https://github.com/JuliaX/JuliaTutorial/blob/master/JuliaTutorial.ipynb).

-Before starting out with `Julia` it must be available.

-We recommend taking advantage of the free web service at [juliabox.com](juliabox.com), but `Julia` can be easily installed on a local computer, as described in the following.

-### Downloading `julia`

-In order to get started with `Julia` it needs to be installed.
-If this is not done already, you have a bit of work to do to get `julia` and the notebook interface provided by `IJulia`.

-First to install `julia` you can download a copy or install it from source.
-Likely a download is easiest.
-Official releases are available from [julialang.org](http://julialang.org/).
-Download the latest released version.
-Installation is hopefully similar to what you do for other software on your system.

 ### Starting `julia`